 Cut is a 4C’s attribute hardly mentioned when diamonds are quoted.
 It is however of major importance for the appearance of the diamond.
 The amount of light reflected back from the facets of the gem creates the look diamonds are famous for.
 Ideal cut is not a necessity but a bonus if it does not add to the price.
 Excellent and very good graded diamonds are safe choice, but anything under that must be approached with caution.

 .Size does matter when it comes to diamond appearance.
 Many women will state that small diamond of good quality is OK, but they seldom mean it.
 The lack of sufficient information and inability to compare different options are most likely the source of such opinion.
-It is very difficult (financially) to go for diamond which is too big.
+It is very difficult (financially) to go for a diamond which is too big.
 Diamonds are very expensive even in small sizes and an effort to save for future expenses with higher priority is fully justified.
 My advice is not to spend more but to consider the biggest size within certain budget.
 The appearance of a large diamond cannot be emulated by a cluster of small ones.
 Even a difference of 0.2mm in diameter is surprisingly noticeable.

 Going down on colour is possible.
 I agree that the exceptionally white D, E and F grades are stunning.
 However G, H and even I colour, looks perfectly white.
 You just mustn’t present them next to a whiter stone to compare.
 Untrained eye will never notice the difference.
 Choosing colour H instead of E for example will award you with considerably larger stone with far greater appearance impact.